The Google Agent Rank Patent

 Different content pieces on a page can be signed with a digital signature, either directly by the agent or indirectly on behalf of the agent.
-These signatures identify who actually created each content piece on a page.
+These signatures identify who created each content piece on a page.
 One example for a method of creating and validating digital signatures is the World Wide Web Consortium’s XML-Signature Syntax and Processing

 An agent would have exclusive access to the private key they use to sign the content piece, and the digital signature could also include metadata such as creation date, review score, or recommended keywords for search.

-If you want to allow your content and signature to be portable, such as for a syndicated article, you could state that in the meta data associated with the content.
+If you want to allow your content and signature to be portable, such as for a syndicated article, you could state that in the metadata associated with the content.

-Ranking and Reputation Scores
+Agent Rank and Reputation Scores

-An agent may have a high reputation score for certain kinds of content, and not for others – so someone working on site involving celebrity news might have a strong reputation score for that kind of content, but not such a high score for content involving professional medical advice.
+An agent may have a high reputation score for certain kinds of content, and not for others – so someone working on-site involving celebrity news might have a strong reputation score for that kind of content, but not such a high score for content involving professional medical advice.

-- Since signatures of reputable agents can promote ranking of signed content in search results, agents are provided a powerful incentive to establish and maintain good reputational scores.
+- Since signatures of reputable agents can promote the ranking of signed content in search results, agents are provided a powerful incentive to establish and maintain good reputational scores.

 Ted Nelson, one of the early pioneers of hypertext, spoke at Google a couple of weeks ago (Transclusion: Fixing Electronic Literature – link to video).
 He described a very different kind of hypertext than what we are familiar with, which involved a system for connecting electronic documents with content from multiple sources appearing on the same pages together.
-The last question in the Q&A part of the presentation asked how his electronic documents might be connected so that they can be found easily.
+The last question in the Q& part of the presentation asked how his electronic documents might be connected so that they can be found easily.
 His answer, “I guess Google will do that.”
 This isn’t the system that Ted Nelson envisioned, but it shares some similarities.

 I could see blogging systems building tools that allow for digital signatures like the ones described here, such as the Typekey feature in Typepad to authenticate the identity of commentators on multiple blogs.